Shoetan-DevOps/Terraform-AWS-ec2-Module/README.md

 # EC2 Custom TERRAFORM MODULE

-The Terraform module will create a standalone EC2 instance with custom user data & security group
+The Terraform module will create a standalone EC2 instance with custom user data & security group Uses a datasource to get latest RHEL or Ubuntu or Amazon Linux AMI.

 ## Pre Requisits
 Pre-Reqs: